mikemac18/Galaxy_Classification/README.md

 ==> Is the object a smooth galaxy, a galaxy with features/disk, or a star?

-K-means was used for feature generation, and we used various supervised learning models for the classification.
+K-means was used for feature generation, and we used various supervised learning models for classification.

 Approach based on:
 https://www-cs.stanford.edu/~acoates/papers/coatesng_nntot2012.pdf

 Raw data from Kaggle:
 https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge

+Raw data could not be uploaded to GitHub, as the size of the data is too large.

 Work Pipeline: